Aristocrat Leisure

 Aristocrat Leisure Limited is an Australian gambling machine manufacturer, which has its administrative and research headquarters in the Sydney suburb of North Ryde.
 It has marketing and development offices in South Africa, Russia and the United States.
+The company develops and supplies electronic gambling machines, casino management systems, online real-money gambling technology, iLottery products, and social casino games.

-Aristocrat is the largest gambling machine manufacturer in Australia, and one of the largest manufacturers of slot machines in the world, currently second only to International Game Technology.
+Aristocrat is the largest gambling machine manufacturer in Australia, and one of the largest manufacturers of slot machines in the world, second only to International Game Technology.

+Aristocrat is listed on the Australian Securities Exchange under the ticker symbol ALL.